 Oregon Aero’s products not only enhance pilot comfort, but they also increase safety and “G” tolerance through their engineering of shock absorbing materials.
 Remember that every flier who completes a Tailwheel Endorsement or Stick and Rudder Master Class through the Tailwheeler’s Journal will receive a Headset Upgrade Kit compliments of Oregon Aero.
 Be sure to check out the Oregon Aero website.
 You’ll be drooling over some fantastic products.

-The second edition of “Brian’s Flying Book” is now available either directly through Lulu.com or via a link at the Tailwheeler’s Mercantile right here at the Tailwheeler’s Journal.
+The second edition of “Brian’s Flying Book” is now available either directly through Lulu.com or from the Tailwheeler’s Journal.
 We are so excited to finally be offering this latest edition as a hard copy to all those who have been asking for it.
 Included are some new photos, sections, and a wonderful forward from our friend Adm Mike Bowman.
-The Squirrels in the print shop told me that if you order today, you can get a copy in time for Father’s Day.
-Oh, and speaking of Squirrels, remember that you can still order our CD, “Nuts from a Blind Squirrel” as well as other goodies from our little webstore.
+Speaking of the Tailwheeler’s Mercantile, we are now out of Dale Masters’ book but remember that you can still order our CD, “Nuts from a Blind Squirrel” as well as other goodies from our little webstore.

 The CD is still at the Tailwheeler’s Mercantile in case some of your ungrateful friends or relatives neglected to give you one!
 If you’d like to have a copy of “Nuts from a Blind Squirrel” on either CD or Flash Drive, just go to the Tailwheeler’s Mercantile and you’ll see a spot from which you can order.

 This site is the place where you can find videos and articles that will help you challenge your flying skills and become a better stick and rudder airman.